 Application registration

 To give your Azure Function access to the Common Data Service, you need to register a Web app / API applications in Azure Active Directory.
 This allows you to establish an identity for your applications and specify the permission level it needs to access the CDS APIs.
 You will also need to register the applications calling the Azure function.
-In this guide, we will use a simple console applciation to call into the Azure function, for this step we will require a Native application registration.
+In this guide, we will use a simple console application to call into the Azure function, for this step we will require a Native application registration.
 Later, as advanced steps, we will configure a PowerApps Custom API to call the Function, which will require registering another Web app / API.
-All these apps will have to be configured in Azure AD with the correct Required permissions and known client applications, for the end to end flow to work correctly.
+All these apps must be configured in Azure AD with the correct Required permissions and known client applications, for the end to end flow to work correctly.

 Prerequisites